Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 3/Assignment and Local State/README.md

 Referential transparency = "A language that supports the concept that “equals can be substituted for equals” in an expression without changing the value of the expression is said to be referentially transparent.
-(232)"
+(232-233)"

 "Referential transparency is violated when we include set! in our computer language.
 This makes it tricky to determine when we can simplify expressions by substituting equivalent expressions.
 Consequently, reasoning about programs that use assignment becomes drastically more difficult.
-(232-233)"
+(233)"

+Imperative programming = "programming that makes extensive use of assignment (234)"